Itailevi420/vimwiki/IBM-2022-SYSTEMS.md

 IML         : IML (_Initial Machine Load_)

-RACF        :
+RACF        : z/OS security server

-segregation = to do something on behalf a different user serogation
+segregation = to do something on behalf a different user

-SYS1.LINKLIST = usually the utiliti dataset in the system.
+SYS1.LINKLIST = usually the utility dataset in the system.

 3270 data stream